bhavukm/explain-devops-cicd-project/README.md

 ![image](https://github.com/user-attachments/assets/ea816416-3eb2-4d56-ae3f-3596f10758e5)

 Similarly, to deploy the qa version to prod, we will have another file for prod configuration, and it will trigger a production pipeline.
 However, it will also have a manual approval stage to approve the deployment.
-So, we can say that we are using Continuous Delivery methodology and NOT Continuous Deployment in production.
+So, we can say that we are using **Continuous Delivery** methodology and **NOT Continuous Deployment** in production.

+**What do you still need to learn so that you can answer questions on this project?**

+1. How to use GitLab templates to deploy infrsatructure with Terraform?

+2. How to authenticate AWS ECR repositories with ArgoCD?